Teejay2424/LoFi_Mood/README.md

 - Docker support for full deployment
 - Real-time playlist generation with mood tagging
 - Input example:
-  _"Feeling anxious and need something calm to work with"_ → Generates a chill, focus-driven lo-fi mix with less drums, slower tempo, and looser transitions!
+  _"Feeling anxious and need something calm to work with"_ → Generates a chill, focus-driven lo-fi mix with less drums, slower tempo, and looser transitions.

 ## Getting Started